top of page

 Equity Statement

-At PEAK Theatre Arts, equity is at the heart of everything we do.
+At Peak Theatre Arts, equity is at the heart of everything we do.
 We are committed to creating inclusive, affirming spaces where all young people, regardless of race, ethnicity, gender identity, ability, language, or socioeconomic background, can thrive creatively and personally.
-Our programs intentionally center voices and stories that have been historically excluded from traditional theatre spaces, ensuring that every student feels seen, heard, and valued.
 We believe that true learning happens when everyone has equitable access to opportunities, support, and the power of self-expression.

 bottom of page